Christiana Huus | Chair of the Board | Joined 2013

 Catherine McVay Hughes | Board Member | Joined 2017

 Catherine McVay Hughes served 20 years on Manhattan Community Board One (CB1), half that time as Chair or Vice-Chair.
 She also chaired its World Trade Center Redevelopment Committee for seven years.
 She has been a leader in caring for the community by working with diverse community and labor groups, elected officials and governmental agencies at City, State and Federal levels.
 After Superstorm Sandy, she was appointed to the Climate Coalition of Lower Manhattan, the Waterfront Alliance Resiliency Task Force, the Co-Chair of New York Rising Community Reconstruction Program for Southern Manhattan and is a founding member of CB1’s “Manhattan Tip” Resiliency Task Force and a member of the NY/NJ Metropolitan Storm Surge Barrier Working Group.
-Ms. McVay Hughes also was appointed to the Financial District Neighborhood Association, CERES Presidents Council, Battery Park City Authority, Lower Manhattan Development Corporation, The Trust for Governors Island and WTC Scientific Technical Advisory Committee.
-She also served on the Earth Institute at Columbia University Advisory Board, the Downtown Alliance Board of Directors, The Battery Conservancy Board of Trustees, Manhattan Solid Waste Advisory Board and US EPA WTC Expert Technical Panel.
+Ms. McVay Hughes also was appointed to the Financial District Neighborhood Association, CERES Presidents Council, Battery Park City Authority, Lower Manhattan Development Corporation, and WTC Scientific Technical Advisory Committee.
+She also served on The Trust for Governors Island, Earth Institute at Columbia University Advisory Board, Downtown Alliance Board of Directors, The Battery Conservancy Board of Trustees, Manhattan Solid Waste Advisory Board and US EPA WTC Expert Technical Panel.
 Ms. McVay Hughes has a Master’s of Business Administration from The Wharton School of the University of Pennsylvania and a Bachelor of Science degree in Civil Engineering from Princeton University.

 Craig Page | Board Member | Joined 2019